cea-trust-platform/trust-documentation/doc/source/dev_corner/dev_tutorials/build_your_baltik.md

 cd $project_directory/src/my_module
 ```

-- Then, import the template `my_first_class`:
+- Then, create `my_first_class` from a template:
 ```
 baltik_gen_class my_first_class
 ```

-- Make sure your changes have been accounted for:
+- Check the status of your repository:
 ```
 git status
 ```